Learning Outcomes

 Completion and Risk

 The standard conditions specify the completion date and the process for transferring title and funds.
-Importantly, risk in the property (i.e., responsibility for damage or loss) passes to the buyer on exchange of contracts, not on completion.
-This means the buyer must insure the property from exchange.
+Time is not automatically of the essence of the completion date, but late completion triggers contractual compensation.
+Importantly, risk in the property (i.e., responsibility for damage or loss) passes to the buyer on exchange of contracts under both SCS and SCPC.
+The buyer must insure from exchange.

 Key Term: risk